-The Violence Reduction Unit is a partnership organisation that aims to reduce violent crime across the West Midlands region.
+The Violence Reduction Partnership aims to reduce violent crime across the West Midlands region.
 It benefits from the expertise of partners in public health, criminal justice, sports, education, and policing in order to take on a collaborative approach towards reducing violence.

 Violence and the causes of violent acts are complex and multi-layered.
 Tackling the root causes is not straightforward.
 It takes time and cooperation between organisations with a shared will.